DEEPAKKUMARMAHASETH/StockBrokerSystem/README.md

 The program handles exceptions such as duplicate email, incorrect stock name, batch name, etc. Appropriate error messages are displayed to the user when these exceptions occur.

-ER Diagram:

-Please refer to the ER Diagram file included in this repository for a visual representation of the database design.

 Dependencies:

 The program uses Java and MySQL.
 The required dependencies are included in the pom.xml file.